-The 2022 Annual Meeting of Shareholders (the "Annual Meeting") of GrowGeneration Corp., a Colorado corporation (the "Company"), will be held on Thursday, June 23, 2022 at 4:00 p.m., Eastern Daylight Time.
-Due to public health concerns relating to COVID-19, as well as to facilitate broader shareholder attendance and cost savings, it will be a virtual meeting.
-Shareholders may attend the Annual Meeting, vote and submit questions during the Annual Meeting via live webcast by visiting www.virtualshareholdermeeting.com/GRWG2022.
+The 2023 Annual Meeting of Shareholders (the "Annual Meeting") of GrowGeneration Corp., a Colorado corporation (the "Company"), will be held on Thursday, June 22, 2023 at 4:00 p.m., Eastern Daylight Time.
+To facilitate broader shareholder attendance and cost savings, it will be a virtual meeting.
+Shareholders may attend, vote and submit questions via live webcast by visiting www.virtualshareholdermeeting.com/GRWG2023.
 Prior to the Annual Meeting, you will be able to vote over the Internet, by phone or by mail.